JhonMMM07/Palindrome/README.md

 # Palindrome
-This is a palindrome project we had to do in class
+This is a palindrome project we had to do in class in code hs for Ap Computer Science A